trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ![Evidence Loaded](Screenshots/01-pcap-loaded.png)

-Initial review of the packet capture confirmed that the evidence contained 5,299 packets for analysis.
-Wireshark was used to examine packet metadata, protocol activity, and communications between internal and external hosts.
+The packet capture was successfully loaded into Wireshark, confirming a total of 5,299 captured packets for analysis.
+Initial inspection revealed DNS resolution followed by TCP connection establishment and TLS communications originating from the internal workstation (10.1.9.101), providing the starting point for the forensic investigation.
 ---
 ## 2. Protocol Hierarchy